uasal/spacehardwarehandbook-public/source/FastenerTorquingStakingProcedure.rst

 - [ ] Record Mass of Part B: _____________________
 - [ ] Record start time: _____________________

 5. Fill a syringe with the epoxy and apply a small bead of epoxy at two places on the head of each fastener.
 This is the second locking method.
 If there is a washer under the head of the screw, the epoxy should span the washer and connect the head with the substrate.
-WA should witness the staking process.
+QA should witness the staking process.

 6. Allow to cure.
 After the curing period, inspect each of the mix cups to ensure the material has cured properly.
 ID each cup and store for later inspection if required.